Balosod/teamboard/README.md

 🗑️ Soft deletes instead of permanent deletion

-🧪 More comprehensive tests (integration & E2E)
+🧪 More comprehensive tests (integration & E2E coverage for all modules)

 🎯 Drag-and-drop for the Kanban board (instead of dropdown)